cvmfs/doc-cvmfs/cpt-details.rst

 -------------------------------------

-Every CernVM-FS repository contains a repository manifest file that serves as entry point into the repository’s catalog structure.
+Every CernVM-FS repository contains a repository manifest file that serves as entry point into the repository's catalog structure.
 The repository manifest is the first file accessed by the CernVM-FS client at mount time and therefore must be accessible via HTTP on the repository root URL.
-It is always called **.cvmfspublished** and contains fundamental repository meta data like the root catalog’s cryptographic hash and the repository revision number as a key-value list.
+It is always called **.cvmfspublished** and contains fundamental repository meta data like the root catalog's cryptographic hash and the repository revision number as a key-value list.